-Duncan and Megan Trousdale have 17 years experience bringing together useful and beautiful goods for the house and garden, stocked at their 120-year-old general merchants Odgers and McClelland Exchange Stores.
+Duncan and Megan Trousdale have 23 years experience bringing together useful and beautiful goods for the house and garden, stocked at their general merchants Odgers and McClelland Exchange Stores.

-Popular products are stocked in quantity and Odgers and McClelland Exchange Stores supplies restaurateurs, cafe owners and caterers with bulk Falcon and Romanian enamelware.
+Odgers and McClelland Exchange Stores specialises in Falcon and Romanian enamelware.
 Customers are often surprised to find one of the most extensive ranges of enamelware available in Australia.

 The physical store is based at Nundle, a small country town near Tamworth, in northern inland NSW.
-The store started trading online in 2011 and online orders from throughout Australia now make up half of the business.
+The store started trading online in 2011 and online orders from throughout Australia now make up a significant part of the business.

 Duncan and Megan look to almost a century of retail heritage for stock inspiration, summarised in suitcases of original handwritten ledgers and typed invoices found underneath the shop.